iTransformers/snmp2xml4j/README.md

 ========

 ###Overview
-Snmp2xml4j contains several Java Written tools easing the process of generating, transforming and simulating and snmp queries into a structured xml.
+Snmp2xml4j contains several Java Written tools easing the process of performing and transforming an snmp queries into a structured xml.

-Currently the tool is able to do snmpget, snmptset, snmpwalk and to transform the results through xslt.
+Currently the it is able to do snmpget, snmptset, snmpwalk and to transform the results through xslt.
 It provides a bridge between MIBs and raw data received from the SNMP enabled devices.

 ###Building the tool